MaritKraijenoord/MLCourse-LU-Lab1/README.md

 ## How to start
 * Start by cloning this repository to your computer.
-	We will be using GitHub for both handing out the assignments and for submitting and grading them.
+	We will be using GitHub for handing out the assignments.
 	This means that a basic understanding of git is required.
 	To completely explain git is out of scope for this lab but we encourage everybody who isn't familiar to try to follow some tutorials online, understanding git is extremely useful for any programmer.